AT A GLANCE

 • 5-Year Robotics and Mechatronic Systems Engineering

-• 6-Year Architectural/Civil & Environmental Engineering
+• 6-Year Architectural/Civil and Environmental Engineering

 • 7-Year Dentistry